rhpvorderman/htspy/README.rst

 without a massive break in backwards compatibility.
 Therefore pybam was created.

-+ Speed: pybam reads faster than pysam. (writing a work in progress as of this moment.)
++ Speed: pybam reads and writes faster than pysam.
 + Architecture: pybam interacts with BAM files and records directly, pysam only interacts with BAM files and records trough htslib.
 + Interface: pybam strives to offer a limited API that clearly communicates the